Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 With that being said, there are some general best practices and average time frames that help benchmark purposes.

-First, it's helpful to note that the average time-to-hire for college graduates is 24.5 days.
-That timeframe for experienced professionals rises to 38 days.
+First, it's helpful to note that the average interview process in 2024 takes 24 days.
+That timeframe for experienced professionals is typically higher.
 Senior management or executive roles can take significantly longer than that and may require months of searching and screening before a decision is made.

 Here is how long each of the interview process steps above should take on a more granular level.